The NFL has its first coronavirus outbreak. Here’s how it plans to respond.

 The Titans are scheduled to host the Pittsburgh Steelers and the Vikings are slated to visit the Houston Texans on Sunday, and as of Tuesday afternoon the NFL was proceeding as if both games will happen as scheduled, Maske reports.
 However, the league did not include any specifics about rescheduling when it announced its coronavirus protocols earlier this year, so we’re left to speculate about what might happen if one or more teams cannot play.

 Should the Titans-Steelers game become unplayable Sunday, the NFL schedule does offer some room for maneuvering.
 The league could make Week 4 the bye week for both teams and reschedule the Tennessee-Pittsburgh game for Week 7, when Tennessee originally was supposed to have a bye and the Steelers were to face the Baltimore Ravens.
 Week 7 would then become the Ravens’ bye week.
 Baltimore could then face Pittsburgh in Week 8, which is the Steelers’ scheduled bye week.
-Also, this Monday night is a possibility for Titans-Steelers, and it would give the Titans one more day to possibly practice.
+Also, playing Monday is a possibility for Titans-Steelers, and that would give the Titans one more day to practice.

 The solution seemingly is more complicated if the Vikings and Texans cannot play in Week 4.
 Minnesota’s bye week is Week 7, and Houston’s is Week 8.